Ch3ri0ur/PirateDoc/docs/Pirate-Hook/code-example.md

 ## Result

+From the Code example above, on the Website will be created:

-Graph with Actual and Setpoint
+- one Graph with (only one Scale):

-Control with offset and setpoint
+    - Actual
+    - Setpoint

+- two Control slider for:
+    - offset (-200 to 200)
+    - setpoint (0.01 to 100)